freewilll/abridger/docsite/extraction_model.rst

       - {defaults: all-outgoing-not-null}

-Setting default relations are useful when using the :ref:`blacklisting <example_relations_disabled1>` approach.
+Setting default relations are useful when using the blacklisting approach.
+See :ref:`example_relations_disabled_incoming` and :ref:`example_relations_disabled_outgoing`.

 ===================== ================== ==================================================================
 Setting               Enabled by default Meaning